 - 25.1.67 The agreement should set out the commencement date and specify the roles and responsibilities of the respective parties.
-If the agreement is for a finite term, the end date of the recognition agreement should be specified together with details of the process for renewal which may involve reassessment. - 25.1.68 The agreement should contain a confidentiality agreement between the respective parties together with requirements for the provision of information. - 25.1.69 The agreement should include provisions for the respective parties to regularly exchange information in respect of changes to their regulatory regime. - 25.1.70 The agreement may include details of the process for resolving disputes, for example in the case of a refusal to respond to a valid request for information. - 25.1.71 The parties should consider whether and to what extent details of any agreement in respect of supervisory recognition ought be publicised. - 25.2 Coordination agreements include establishing effective procedures for: - information flows between involved supervisors; - communication with the head of the group; - convening periodic meetings of involved supervisors; and - conduct of a comprehensive assessment of the group. - 25.3 Supervisors cooperate and coordinate in the supervision of an insurance legal entity with a branch in another jurisdiction in accordance with their authorities and powers. - 25.4 Supervisors cooperate and coordinate in the supervision of insurance groups and insurance legal entities that are parts of insurance groups in accordance with their authorities and powers. - 25.5 Supervisors establish a process to identify a Group-wide supervisor for all cross-border insurance groups.
+If the agreement is for a finite term, the end date of the recognition agreement should be specified together with details of the process for renewal which may involve reassessment. - 25.1.68 The agreement should contain a confidentiality agreement between the respective parties together with requirements for the provision of information. - 25.1.69 The agreement should include provisions for the respective parties to regularly exchange information in respect of changes to their regulatory regime. - 25.1.70 The agreement may include details of the process for resolving disputes, for example in the case of a refusal to respond to a valid request for information. - 25.1.71 The parties should consider whether and to what extent details of any agreement in respect of supervisory recognition ought be publicised.

+25.2 Coordination agreements include establishing effective procedures for:

+- information flows between involved supervisors; - communication with the head of the group; - convening periodic meetings of involved supervisors; and - conduct of a comprehensive assessment of the group. - 25.3 Supervisors cooperate and coordinate in the supervision of an insurance legal entity with a branch in another jurisdiction in accordance with their authorities and powers. - 25.4 The Group-wide supervisor and other involvedS supervisors cooperate and coordinate in the supervision of insurance groups and insurance legal entities that are parts of insurance groups in accordance with their authorities and powers. - Home and host supervisors cooperate and coordinate in the supervision of an insurance legal entity with a branch in another jurisdiction in accordance with their authorities and powers. - 25.325.5 Supervisors establish a process to identify a Group-wide supervisor for all cross-border insurance groups.
+Involved supervisors determine the need for a group-wide supervisor and agree on which supervisor will take on that role (including a situation where a supervisory college is established).